-Petri Dish of brain cells taught to play Pong faster than Artificial Intelligence
+Petri Dish of brain cells taught to play Pong faster than AI

-Have you ever been in a gaming slump and thought: “I may suck at this but I bet I could beat a Petri Dish full of brain cells at Pong!”
+Have you ever been in a gaming slump and thought: “I may suck at this, but I bet I could beat a Petri Dish full of brain cells at Pong!”
 No?
 That makes one of us!
-Anyways, it turns out that a little plastic saucer full of cells can probably beat you at Pong.
+Anyway, it turns out that a little plastic saucer full of cells can probably beat you at Pong.

 Petri Dish of brain cells to play Pong

-Reported by NewScientist, researchers at biotechnology startup Cortical Labs have created lab-grown “mini brains”.
+As reported by NewScientist, researchers at biotechnology startup Cortical Labs have created lab-grown “mini-brains”.
 The lab-grown brains consist of 800,000 to 1,000,000 human brain cells grown in a petri dish.

 “We often refer to them as living in the Matrix,” chief scientific officer at Cortical Labs, Brett Kagan, hauntingly told the outlet in a big WTF moment.
 “When they are in the game, they believe they are the paddle...
 We think it’s fair to call them cyborg brains.”